A reliable sleeping system for the outdoors can be compared to a chain, only as good as the weakest link.

 Most bags come with a three-part rating, comfort, limit and extreme.
 Personally, I base all my opinions about a bag’s warmth on the limit rating and I view the extreme rating as a complete work of fiction.

 The Rab Ascent 700 has a limit rating of -12c.
-Thats probably a bit of a stretch, but I’ve used it all over Ireland, the UK and on approximately 150 different nights spent at high altitude in the past 4 years, albeit sometimes paired with a liner and its always performed for me.
+Thats probably a bit of a stretch, but I’ve used it all over Ireland, the UK and on approximately 150 different nights spent at high altitude in the past 4 years, sometimes paired with a liner and its always performed for me.

-Id highly recommend it to anyone serious about spending overnights in the outdoors.
+Id highly recommend it as one option to to anyone serious about spending overnights in the outdoors.